Diodora fuscocrenulata

 Diodora fuscocrenulata is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets and slit limpets.

 Description

 The size of the shell varies between 8 mm and 20 mm.

+The shell often exhibits a combination of earthy tones, such as brown and gray, with subtle patterns that blend well with its marine surrounding.

 Distribution

 This species occurs in the Indian Ocean off KwaZuluNatal, South Africa.